Inria representative in the R&D steering committe of the SystemX Institute for Technological Research.

 Take a look at a video demo of SynDEx!

-I teach graduate courses on topics related to real-time scheduling for distributed embedded systems: University Paris-Sud (Orsay) Master 2, University Paris-Est (Marne-La-Vallée) Master 2, Engineer school ENSTA (Paris), and Engineer school ESIEE (Marne-La-Vallée).
+I teach graduate courses on topics related to real-time scheduling for distributed embedded systems: presently University Paris-Sud Orsay in Master 2, and Engineer school ESIEE Marne-La-Vallée, formerly University Paris-Est Marne-La-Vallée Master 2, Engineer school ENSTA Paris.

 I supervise PhD theses related to the previous topics: